VA Loan Entitlement Explained

 A Plain-Language Calculation Example

-Say your total entitlement is $208,187.50 in a standard county.
-You used $75,000 of that on an active VA loan (25% of a $300,000 purchase).
-Your remaining entitlement is $133,187.50.
-Now you want to buy a new home for $700,000.
-The VA needs 25% covered, which is $175,000.
-Your remaining entitlement covers $133,187.50 of that.
-So your down payment would be $175,000 minus $133,187.50, which equals $41,812.50.
-You're not starting from scratch.
-But you're not at zero down either.
-Use the calculator below to run your own numbers.
+Now you want to buy a home for $380,000.
+The VA needs 25% of that covered, which is $95,000.
+Your remaining entitlement covers $83,187.50 of it.
+Your down payment would be $95,000 minus $83,187.50, which is just under $12,000.
+You are not starting from scratch.
+But you are not at zero down either.

-Estimate Your Monthly PaymentHow to Check Your VA Entitlement
+Open the First-Time Buyer ToolsHow to Check Your VA Entitlement

-Assuming VA Loans Have a Loan Limit
+Assuming Full Entitlement Has a Loan Limit

-Not Restoring Entitlement After Selling
+Not Requesting Entitlement Restoration After a Sale

 Questions to Ask Your Lender